When data driven reduced order modeling meets full waveform inversion: Waveform inversion

 \subsection{Numerical results and comparison of the inversion approaches}

 We refer to appendix \ref{ap:A} for the details of our numerical simulations.
-Here we compare the inversion approaches by visualizing the objective functions in a two-dimensional search space (section \ref{sect:OBJ}) and by showing the inversion results for two well-known challenging media (section \ref{sect:Inv}).
-There are two key points that need to be addressed by a practical inversion procedure: The first is the regularization of the ROM construction, which is needed to mitigate imprecise and noisy measurements.
-This can be found in \cite[Appendix E]{borcea2022waveform}.
-The second is the parametrization of the search space and the regularization of the inversion, given in section \ref{sect:Inv}.
+Here we compare the inversion approaches by visualizing the objective functions in a two-dimensional search space (section \ref{sect:OBJ}) and by showing the inversion results for three well-known challenging media (section \ref{sect:Inv}). \bc{We discuss in section \ref{sect:compnum} the computational cost and compare it to that of FWI.}